OPEC reports big Saudi oil cut, boosting compliance with deal

 With demand for OPEC crude in 2017 also expected to average 32.14 million bpd, the report indicates there will be zero average surplus if OPEC keeps output steady.
 Last month’s report pointed to a 985,000-bpd surplus.

 In its report, OPEC gave no compliance figure.
-Reuters saw an earlier version of the secondary-source figures last week that put compliance at 92 per cent.Report Typo/Error
+Reuters saw an earlier version of the secondary-source figures last week that put compliance at 92 per centReport Typo/Error